owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration.rst

   occ encryption:encrypt-all

-Now you can turn the singleuser mode
+Now you can turn off the singleuser mode

 ::